Steve Tisch

 Steven Elliot Tisch (born February 14, 1949) is an American film producer and businessman.
-He is the chairman, co-owner and executive vice president of the New York Giants, the NFL team co-owned by his family, as well as a film and television producer.
+From November 2005 to March 2026, he was the co-owner of the New York Giants (however he remained the team's Chairman & Executive Vice President in a ceremonial role that reduces his operational involvement in the organization to almost none), the NFL team co-owned by his family.
+He is also a film and television producer.
 He is the son of former Giants co-owner Preston Robert Tisch.

 Early life

 Tisch was born in Lakewood Township, New Jersey, the son of Joan (née Hyman) and Preston Robert Tisch, a film and television executive who also served as the United States Postmaster General.
 He has two siblings, Jonathan Tisch and Laurie Tisch.
 His family is Jewish.
 He attended Tufts University, during which he began his filmmaking career.

 Career

 1970s–2000

-During his youth, Tisch created a number of small films with backing by Columbia Pictures.
-In 1976, he left Columbia and created his first feature film, Outlaw Blues.
-He followed this up in 1983 with Risky Business, which gave Tom Cruise his first lead role.
+During his youth, Tisch made a number of small films with Columbia Pictures' backing.
+In 1976, he left Columbia and made his first feature film, Outlaw Blues.
+In 1977, Tisch partnered with Jon Avnet and formed its first production partnership, Tisch/Avnet Productions, a partnership that continued until 1985.
+In 1983, he made Risky Business, in which Tom Cruise had his first lead role.